 How did you guys come about starting your own record label?

 Aakuluk Music is Nunavut’s first record label.
 One of the reasons we started it was because when we were contacting record labels in the south and giving them samples of our music to see if they would be interested, they often said, “Yeah, I really like your sound, but I don’t understand what you’re singing about, so no, we can’t take you.”
 We did have some trouble with that so we decided to make Aakuluk Music.
-Another reason why we wanted to set this up is because we wanted young people to have the opportunity to contact someone who is a bit more experienced in the music business, to be able to say, “Okay, I need help with this, I would like to be able to record these songs that I have written, and I want to be able to show them to the world.”
+Another reason why we wanted to set this up is because we wanted young people to have the opportunity to contact someone who is a bit more experienced in the music business especially the ones who have just started to learn music on their own using cheap dj turntables, to be able to say, “Okay, I need help with this, I would like to be able to record these songs that I have written, and I want to be able to show them to the world.”
 We just wanted that accessibility you don’t see very often up here in terms of music business or music infrastructure.

 How did you release your previous albums?